walaura/bromide/README.md

 # bromide

-Static site UI generator to view and compare difference between two sets of images.
-This tool is meant to be used as part of a larger visual regression toolchain, so you'll still need something that actually takes screenshots & compares them.
+View and compare differences between two sets of images in a generated static site.
+It'll group changes by how changed they are and allow you to quickly view each set invidudually, side by side, or as a diff map between both.

-It'll group changes by how changed they are and allow you to quickly view original, side by side, or a diff map between all image sets.
+_This tool is meant to be used as part of a larger visual regression toolchain, so you'll still need something that actually takes screenshots & compares them._

 <img width="1477" alt="screenshot 2019-02-10 at 9 00 01 am" src="https://user-images.githubusercontent.com/11539094/52531777-a1e03f00-2d12-11e9-926b-1130a1a4395e.png">

 ## how to use

-Let's say you have this json: It's a list of image urls, a friendly name for each, and the difference between them, it looks like this:
+Let's say you have this json, it's a list of image urls, a friendly name for each, and the difference between them.
+It looks like this:

 ```json
 📄 /screenies.json